 Readers of this article should therefore know that the distinction between neurosis and psychosis is very clear and that you as an anxiety sufferer will not cross the boundary.

-In 1997, I was asked to write an article about the difference between neurosis and psychosis and to address the fears that patients with anxiety states have that they are “going mad”.
-Subsequently, an article entitle Neurosis or Psychosis? was published in the newsletter in December 1997, January 1998, June 1999, August 2001 and August 2003.
+Several years ago, I was asked to write an article about the difference between neurosis and psychosis and to address the fears that patients with anxiety states have that they are “going mad”.
+Subsequently, an article entitled Neurosis or Psychosis? was published in a No Panic support email.
 In this article, I argue very strongly that it was impossible for anxiety states to develop into schizophrenia or for anxiety to develop into manic depression.
 In this, I simply wished to reassure readers who had fears of going mad that this would not happen.
 Subsequently, I have had a letter from a lady who suffers psychosis, which has caused me to think more about this topic and perhaps offer some further clarification.

 In conclusion, therefore, I wanted now to add some afterthoughts and also to indicate that anxiety states are very commonplace and widespread and that they may accompany a range of other problems.
 I firmly believe that No Panic has a great deal to offer sufferers of anxiety states and related conditions and that, as an organisation, we should be inclusive, rather than exclusive.
 I recall discussing the nature of anxiety with Colin Hammond more than a decade ago and I remember us discussing the fact that anxiety states were very similar across, literally, millions of people in this country, but that each sufferer was a unique individual with their own particular expression of their problem.
 When I see patients as a treating specialist, I have to keep to the forefront of my mind that the person in front of me is a unique individual with a unique constellation of factors relating to background, upbringing, beliefs, culture and of the way that their problem manifests itself.
 Anxiety is a great leveller and I know, by my own experience, that sufferers of anxiety come from every walk of life and every background that you can think of.
 Perhaps in my earlier article, I did not emphasise enough the way that different people may manifest their particular problem, but, overall, I wish to stand by my basic assertions in that article and to reassure those who have such fears, that anxiety problems don’t make you go mad!